Why study Philosophy?

 Read a blog post

-The blog post 'Philosophy: often misunderstood' by one of former our PhD students, Andy Routledge, gives you a very short guide to what philosophy is all about.
+The blog post 'Philosophy: often misunderstood' by one of our former PhD students, Andy Routledge, gives you a very short guide to what philosophy is all about.

 Take a look at classic philosophy texts

 - Bertrand Russell, The Problems of Philosophy (1912).

 - If you find the slightly old-fashioned language a little tricky, you could try Jonathan Bennett's rewrite on his 'Early Modern Texts' website.